openlibraryenvironment/edge-resource-sharing-message-services/README.md

 protocol used to send.
 That message will be picked up by the binding and enqued on OutboundMessageQueue for delivery.
 The Server will dequeue the message and cause the appropriate protocol message to be sent.

-When the server application receives an incoming message, it is posted to RSExchange with a topic of MsgRecipient.# where # is the requester symbol.
+When the server application receives an incoming message, it is posted to RSExchange with a topic of MsgRecipient.# where # is the responder symbol.

 Client applications may want a durable subscription to receive notifications of incoming messages
     ./rabbitmqadmin declare queue name=MyAppInboundResourceSharingMessageQueue durable=true